markediahinds/acc1-express-people-practice/README.md

 - people.js (in controllers)
 - app.js
 - server.js
+- .env

 ### In app.js:
 - configure your app variable with express
 - create the route for people that connects app.js to the routes in your controller
+- create a catch all route for request that do not match any of your routes

 ### In server.js:
+- configure dotenv to access your environmental variable for PORT
-- set up your server to listen for request at port 3000
+- set up your server to listen for request at that port

 ### In controllers.js
 - Index
     - create a route that gets all of the people data using the array
+- Show
+    - create a route that gets one specific person using the array
+- Create
+    - create a route that creates a person and adds then to the people array
+- Update
+    - create a route that replaces a person with an updated object
+- Delete
+    - create a route that removes a person from the array

+**Please check all your work with Postman**